mwarning/MeshNetSimulator/README.md

 ### Deploy packets
 Select a start and end node for a route to deploy packets on.
 Keep the control key pressed to select multiple nodes.
-Click the 'Add route' button on the 'sim' tab to create a route on which packets can be deployed.
+Click the 'Add route' button on the `Sim` tab to create a route on which packets can be deployed.

 ### Simulate